 Mindfulness And 4 Meditation Skills You Should Practice

-A few years ago, when I wrote the first version of my ebook and the Anywhere Manifesto, I started exploring the role of our mind and how our attitude had a major role in determining the success of any expatriation.
+A few years ago, when I wrote my very first ebook Anywhere Manifesto, I started exploring the role of our mind and how our attitude and mindset had a major role in determining the success of any expatriation.

 Recently, I came across a phrase by Giovanni Dienstmann and it really resonated with me:

 “What’s going on in your mind can make you happy or miserable, successful or broken, energetic or lifeless.
 In short, the quality of your mind determines the quality of your life.”

 After nearly 25 years of living abroad, I have no doubt that success is really a mindset and it depends on us and not our new environment to be happy and successful.

 I have opened up my blog to Giovanni to tell us more about meditation and 4 different techniques that we can use to “Think less, worry less, and be more”.

 Here is a guest post by Giovanni Dienstmann – Writer.
 Meditation teacher.
 Coach on Live and Dare, and based in Australia.

 by Giovanni Dienstmann

 One of the questions I get from time to time is “Why should I meditate?” or “How did meditation change your life?”.
 In other words: “Why meditation?”.

 In response, I could speak about the over 70 benefits of meditation on your health, mind, emotional life, and performance.
 Sometimes that helps, but I often feel it doesn’t really communicate the real value of this practice.
 Personally, I didn’t start meditating because I was seeking any of those benefits – they were just very nice side effects.